Dohn Community High School

-One of life’s wisdoms is to go with your strengths, and for Ramone Davenport, Director, Dohn Community High School, that strength is Leadership.
+One of life’s wisdoms is to go with your strengths, and for Ramone Davenport, Director of Dohn Community High School, that strength is Leadership.
 Within his first year of teaching, he became Head of the Science Department.
 Dean of Students soon followed, and Assistant Principal soon after that.
 He started at Dohn in the role of Assistant Principal and became Principal within six months.

 Kenneth Furrier, Dohn’s former Superintendent, now deceased, saw Mr. Davenport’s exceptional talent for leadership and mentored him into his current role as Director, combining responsibilities of Principal and Superintendent.

 As an educator, success has been Mr. Davenport’s companion.
 When he arrived at Dohn in 2009, the school had one location with 50 students.
 Graduation ceremonies consisted of four students.
 Under his leadership, Dohn now has five locations, with over 800 students.
-There were 200 graduates in 2017 graduating class.
+There were 200 graduates in the 2017 graduating class.
 Dohn has successfully met or exceeded Ohio Board of Education Standards for charter schools for the past seven years.

 “I know what education is supposed to look like from an alternative standpoint”